 You have a decision, you have a choice, change one thing, and it will change everything, make that change action it and stick to it.

 1. Evaluate the risks, so you can take action to avoid those risks.

 3. Seek professional help.

-- Evidence is key for future, take photos, keep a diary of dates, keep text messages, recorded anything as evidence of the abusive partner’s behaviour.
+- Evidence is vital for future, take photos, keep a diary of dates, keep text messages, recorded anything as evidence of the abusive partner’s behaviour.
 Store on a password protected USB.
-You can hide, send to a new email address and delete all evidence, store at a friends.
-If they have cameras watching you, don’t do anything that would risk your safety to get evidence.
+You can hide, send to a new email address and delete all evidence, store at friends.
+If they have cameras watching you, don’t do anything that would risk your safety to get proof.

 - Try to gather important documents, passports, birth certificate, bank accounts info, do this last if you believe they might notice.